code-423n4/2025-02-liquid-ron-mitigation/README.md

 | [Link](https://github.com/OwlOfMoistness/liquid_ron/commit/3eb49f91241ef3bf1c8bedda4180ac1c36e80995) | F-10 | Add a deposit fee that can be reset every period based on daily expected rewards |

 ### Additional scope to be reviewed
-[ ⭐️ SPONSORS REVIEW DETAILS IN THE TABLE BELOW TO ENSURE ACCURACY AND COMPLETENESS:]

 These are additional changes that will be in scope.

 | Mitigation URL | Reference ID | Purpose |